Neymar: Brazilian magician and marketing gold

-His every move has been followed by his near 80 million Instagram followers as the deal edged closer.
+Neymar's move from established giants Barcelona and the elite Spanish La Liga to the low-key Ligue 1 has raised eyebrows.

-Neymar's projected move from giants Barcelona and the elite Spanish La Liga to continental underachieving PSG and the low-key Ligue 1 has raised eyebrows.
+Neymar's move from established giants Barcelona and the elite Spanish La Liga to Champions League underachievers PSG and the low-key Ligue 1 has raised eyebrows.

-But the French club's Qatari owners are nothing if not ambitious, determined to sign Neymar as part of their drive to capture the Champions League.
+But the French club's Qatari owners are nothing if not ambitious and were determined to make Neymar their marquee name as part of their drive to finally capture the competition.

-And to transform PSG into a European super club, they had no hesitation in making 25-year-old Neymar the world's most expensive player of all-time for a fee that will more than double the previous record paid by Manchester United for Paul Pogba last summer.
+To transform PSG into a European super club, they had no hesitation in making 25-year-old Neymar the world's most expensive player of all-time for a fee that more than doubles the previous record paid by Manchester United for Paul Pogba last summer.

-PSG haven't agreed to pay such a massive amount solely for the undoubted attention and shirt sales that their new recruit will garner, but for one of the most gifted players on the planet.

-And PSG will be fully expecting him to provide 40-plus goals a season in all competitions and to take the perennial European also-rans all the way to the final of the Champions League for the first time.

-Everything moves fast in football, especially for the man who made his professional debut for Santos as a waif-like teenager just eight years ago and joined Barcelona in 2013.
+Neymar has come a long way from the waif-like teenager who harnessed his skills playing five-a-side "futsal" before making his professional debut for Santos eight years ago.

-The apprentice megastar has had to share the spotlight with team-mates Lionel Messi and Luis Suarez at the Camp Nou, especially after injuring himself in the 2014 World Cup.
+Since joining Barcelona in 2013, the apprentice megastar had to share the spotlight with teammates Lionel Messi and Luis Suarez at the Camp Nou.

+The 'MSN' scored 228 goals in 110 games together, winning the 2015 Champions League and two Spanish titles.

-But his inspirational display in the thrilling climax of Barcelona's sensational 6-1 Champions League last-16, second-leg, comeback against PSG in March would have convinced the Ligue 1 giants that Neymar was worth the massive investment.
+But it was Neymar who convinced PSG president Nasser Al-Khelaifi he was worth the massive investment with an inspirational display in the thrilling climax of Barca's sensational 6-1 Champions League last-16, second-leg, comeback against PSG in March.

 His pass for Sergi Roberto's winning goal was one of the highest quality, having kicked off the late flurry of goals with a glorious free-kick.